Your guide part three: keeping you safe

 - Make sure your doors and windows are locked when you are going out.
 It is a good idea to also keep your door locked when you are in.

 - Keep your keys/fob with you at all times - do not leave them lying around.

 - Check who is at the front door before opening it.
 If there is a spy hole look through it.
-If you are not sure please alert your support team or SMaRT to check a person’s identity first.
+If you are not sure please alert your support team or Customer Wellbeing to check a person’s identity first.
 If you are still not sure, just keep them out!
 In an emergency call 999 for police assistance.

 - Do not let other people's visitors in to the building - they may be out or may not wish to have any visitors.

 - Please make the support team aware if you see unknown people in the building.